CFTE

-CFTE (1410 AM, BNN Bloomberg Radio 1410) was a radio station in Vancouver, British Columbia.
-Owned by Bell Media, it last broadcast a business news format.
+CFTE (1410 AM) was a radio station in Vancouver, British Columbia.
+The station first began operations in 1922 as 750 CJCE, and moved to AM 1410 in 1928.
+In 1955, the station was renamed CFUN, and launched a top 40 format in 1960.
+In 1967, the station flipped to easy listening, and then to news radio in 1969 as CKVN.
+In 1970, it returned to top 40, and returned to the CFUN calls in 1973 after being acquired by CHUM.

+In the 1980s, the station segued to adult contemporary, and then to talk radio in 1996.
+In 2009, CFUN flipped to sports radio as CFTE Team 1410, serving as a secondary outlet for sister station CKST.

-The station's prior programming consisted primarily of audio simulcasts from the Bell Media-owned specialty television channel BNN Bloomberg, as well as programs from the U.S. Bloomberg Radio network.
-CFTE's studios were located on Robson and Burrard Street in Downtown Vancouver.
-However, most of its business day programs originated from BNN Bloomberg's studios in Toronto, with local programming limited to weather and traffic updates, and weekend specialty programming.
+In 2018, the station flipped to business news, primarily carrying audio simulcasts of BNN Bloomberg programs, as well as other Bloomberg Radio shows; most of its business day programs originated from BNN Bloomberg's studios in Toronto, with local programming limited to weather and traffic updates, and weekend specialty programming.
+In June 2023, the station was closed due to cuts by present owner Bell Media.

 History

 CFUN first signed on the air on April 10, 1922 as CJCE at 750 AM, co-owned by Sprott-Shaw Schools of Commerce & Wireless Telegraphy and Radio Specialties Ltd., and operated on 5 watts of power.
 Radio Specialties opened CFCQ ten days later, on 450 meters with transmission power of 40 watts; the two stations were merged by Sprott-Shaw in 1924, with the unified operation assuming the CFCQ calls and increasing its power to 50 watts.
 CFCQ increased power again to 1,000 watts in 1925 and moved to 730 AM to share time with CKCD and Nanaimo station CFDC before cutting power back to 50 watts the following year.

 CFCQ changed its call letters to CKMO in 1928 and moved to the Bekins Building, 815 West Hastings Street, in 1929, then switched frequencies to its present 1410 AM and moved to 812 Robson Street in 1933 before power returned to 1000 watts in 1941.

-CKMO underwent major changes in 1955 when it was sold to Radio C-FUN Ltd., which changed the station's calls to CFUN on February 14 of that year (the CKMO calls are now used by Orangeville, Ontario station CKMO-FM).
+CKMO underwent major changes in 1955 when it was sold to Radio C-FUN Ltd., which changed the station's call to CFUN on February 14 of that year (the CKMO call is now used by Orangeville, Ontario station CKMO-FM).
 In 1959, CFUN increased power to 10,000 watts and moved their studios to 1900 West 4th Avenue, then introduced a Top 40 music format in 1960 to challenge the supremacy of Vancouver rock-n-roll powerhouse CKWX (the former CFDC).